emcdona1/ocr_handwritten_labels/README.md

-To avoid the situation, when application can be closed and open multiple times, and do not want to load the dictionary each time, a server can run continuesly execute the server by running "startSnsServer.py" if server is used to detect the scientefic words, it will show the client-server communication in the console!
+To avoid the situation, when application can be closed and open multiple times, and do not want to load the dictionary each time, a server can run continuesly execute the server by running "startSnsServer.py" if server is used to detect the scientific words, it will show the client-server communication in the console!